wighawag/hardhat-deploy/README.md

 - `getNamedAccounts` is a function that returns a promise to an object whose keys are names and values are addresses.
 It is parsed from the `namedAccounts` configuration (see [`namedAccounts`](#namedaccounts)).

-- `getUnamedAccounts`: function that return a promise to an array of accounts (which were not used in `getNamedAccounts`), useful for test where you want to be sure that the account is not one of the predefined one
+- `getUnnamedAccounts`: function that return a promise to an array of accounts (which were not used in `getNamedAccounts`), useful for test where you want to be sure that the account is not one of the predefined one

 - `deployments`, which contains functions to access past deployments or to save new ones, as well as helpers functions.